-The new power meter is a spindle-based system that’s compatible with Easton and Race Face CINCH cranks.
+The new power meter is a spindle-based system that’s compatible with Easton and Race Face CINCH-compatible cranks.
 The spindles are the same (except for length), as is the mounting interface.
 Only the crank arm q-factors and carbon construction differ.

 Despite the fact that I already own a CINCH crank, it was still unclear exactly what that term meant.
 Simply put, it’s a compatibility protocol.
-CINCH make spindles, arms and chainrings that allow riders to create a la carte solutions.
+CINCH consists of spindles, arms and chainrings that allow riders to create a la carte solutions.
 Pick the spindle length you need, choose your arm length and material (carbon or alloy), and then choose your 1x or 2x chainring set up.
 It’s a “cinch”.
 Got it.

 Adding brain power and mystery